NJ State Parks

 Mapping the Existing Content

 To understand the site’s complexity, we created a complete sitemap of all pages and drop-down menus.
-This made problem areas instantly clear, especially the overwhelming 40–50-item mega menus under Parks & Forests and Historic Sites.
+This exercise made problem areas immediately apparent, especially the overwhelming 40–50-item mega menus under Parks & Forests and Historic Sites, which contributed to cognitive overload and poor findability.

-Before proposing any redesigns, we created low-fidelity wireframes of the current New Jersey State Park Service website.
-These diagnostic wireframes helped us focus on structure, hierarchy, and content placement without the distraction of colors or visuals.
+Before proposing any redesigns, we created low-fidelity wireframes of the existing New Jersey State Park Service website.
+These diagnostic wireframes allowed us to focus on structure, hierarchy, and content placement, without the distraction of color or visual styling.

 By mapping out the existing layouts, we were able to see clearly:

-The navigation takes up significant space and includes multiple layers of links.
+The navigation occupies a significant amount of space and contains multiple layers of links

-Mega menus try to display too much information at once, making it difficult to scan.
+Mega menus attempt to display too much information at once, making them difficult to scan

-Pages contain valuable content, but the lack of visual hierarchy makes it hard for users to find what’s essential.
+Pages contain valuable content, but a lack of visual hierarchy makes it hard to identify what’s essential

 Evaluating the Site Through First-Click Testing

-To understand how intuitively users could find essential information, we ran a First-Click Test using the Lyssna platform.
-Participants were asked to complete nine common tasks, such as finding fishing spots, locating hiking trails, or discovering where to book a tour, while we tracked where they clicked first, how long it took, and how clear the task felt.
+To understand how intuitively users could find essential information, we conducted a First-Click Test using the Lyssna platform.
+Participants completed common planning tasks, such as finding fishing spots, locating hiking trails, or booking a tour, while we measured where they clicked first, how long it took, and how confident they felt.

-Across most tasks, users struggled to identify the right starting point, often navigating to unrelated sections or external links.
-Activity-based tasks (like golfing, boating, or hiking) were especially challenging, with many users relying on trial and error rather than clear labels.
-This confirmed that several areas of the site lacked intuitive labeling and needed structural simplification.
+Across most tasks, users struggled to identify the correct starting point, often navigating to unrelated sections or external links.
+Activity-based tasks (like hiking, boating, or golfing) were especially challenging, with many users relying on trial and error rather than clear labels.
+These results confirmed that the site lacked intuitive labeling and needed simplification of its structure.

 Key Findings

-Activity tasks were confusing: 60–80% of users clicked the wrong section first.
+Activity-based tasks were the most confusing: 60–80% of users clicked the wrong section first

-Labels weren’t clear: Sections such as Historic Sites, Programs & Events, and Parks & Forests didn’t align with user expectations.
+Labels didn’t match user expectations: Sections like Historic Sites, Programs & Events, and Parks & Forests caused hesitation

-Only simple tasks felt intuitive: Finding the mailing address and searching by zip code were the only quick wins.
+Only simple tasks felt intuitive: Searching by zip code or finding the mailing address were the few quick wins

 Testing Navigation Clarity Through a Stress Test